brandongregory/dndhelp/src/roleplaying/top-10-alternative-skill-checks.md

 ## Gaming - Wisdom (Gaming Set)

-Gaming sets are a fun bit of flavor, but most people don’t actually use them in games.
+Gaming sets are a fun bit of flavor, but most people don’t use them in games.
 A Wisdom (Gaming Set) check allows two characters to quickly determine who wins a game with the respective gaming set.
 If a character wants to challenge an NPC to a game of dragon chess, they’d both make a Wisdom (Dragon Chess) check.
 If one character scores higher than the other, that player wins; in the event of a tie, it’s a stalemate.

 Depending on the game and the characters involved, this could easily be ruled as an Intelligence check instead of Wisdom.